chandantrue/AngularApp/README.md

 Contains different Build configuration for Grunt Tasks.

-'load-grunt-configs' is used to automatically pick the plugins from node_modules for the respective config file so, we don't have to use
+**load-grunt-configs** is used to automatically pick the plugins from node_modules for the respective config file so, we don't have to use

 	grunt.task.loadNpmTasks(pluginName)
 for individual config.

-* Clean
+- Clean
-* Compress
+- Compress
-* Copy
+- Copy
-* Concat
+- Concat
-* CssMin
+- CssMin
-* HTML2Js
+- HTML2Js
-* LESS
+- LESS
+- ProcessHTML
-* SASS
+- SASS
-* Uglify
+- Uglify
-* Watch
+- Watch

+### Karma and Jasmine

+Run Karma with

+	$ > karma start

+It starts karma initializing with *karma.conf.js* and opens Chrome Browser for debugging with Infinite Concurrency.
+After running each test it watches for changes in the test files for subsequent run.

 ### Gulp Tasks and Configuration